ergo-services/ergo/docs/testing/unit.md

 Whether the actor registered its own event as notifying, and with what buffer, is a question for the records rather than the stubs: `ShouldRegisterEvent` filters on `Notify`, `Buffer` and `Open`, so "it asked to be told when the first subscriber arrives" is assertable on its own.

 Two things hold for every stub.
 Whatever it decides, the action is still recorded - the stub shapes the return value, it does not hide the send from `ShouldSend`.
-And a stub you never set is permissive: an unstubbed `Call` returns `(nil, nil)`, a value-producing operation returns a synthetic value, an error-only one succeeds.
-The single loud exception is an unstubbed *resolve* through the mock network, because a forgotten discovery stub is almost always a bug, not an intended default.
+And a stub you never set is mostly permissive: a value-producing operation returns a synthetic value, an error-only one succeeds.

+The exceptions fail the test loudly rather than defaulting, because for these a made-up answer would send the actor down a path you did not choose:

+- an unstubbed outbound **`Call`** - the response drives the caller's logic, so there is no sensible default.
+All seven `Call` variants go through the same strict route, and the failure names the stub to add: `OnCall(...).Respond(...)` or `.Fail(...)`.
+- an unstubbed **resolve** or **resolve-application** through the mock network - a forgotten discovery stub is almost always a bug.
+- a **`Node()` method the mock does not implement** - it tells you to override it with `sub.Node().On...(...)`, or to use stage instead.

 A stub only answers a call made after you set it.
 For a call from a handler that is enough - set the stub after spawn, before the input that triggers it, as above.
 But some actors call a dependency in `Init` itself: a supervisor that registers with a service as it starts, for one.
 By the time `Spawn` returns, `Init` has already run, so a stub set on the returned `Subject` is too late.